Reference Practicum via LIS 691

 This interview itself typically lasts a few hours and includes:

-- A presentation by the candidate to the RIS Department, the Faculty Supervisor (Jim Carmichael), and possibly other interested members of the University Libraries.
+- A presentation by the candidate to the ROI Department, the Faculty Supervisor (Jim Carmichael), and possibly other interested members of the University Libraries.

-- A group interview (question and answer session) between the RIS Department and the candidate.
+- A group interview (question and answer session) between the ROI Department and the candidate.

 After the interview, the Practicum Coordinator will collect feedback and give an anonymous list of kudos and suggestions to the candidate.